bagisto/bagisto-docs/docs/1.x/package/views.md

     ```
     :::

-    ::: tip Default and Velocity folders
+    ::: tip The default and velocity folders
-    **Note:-** Whenever you are creating a blade file for the shop front then you have to keep the same file in the both folder i.e. `default` and `velocity`.

-    **Reason:-** We are using `theme` middleware, So whenever we used the `default` theme `view` will be called from the `default` folder, and whenever we used the `velocity` theme `view` will be called from the `velocity` folder.
+    Whenever you are creating a blade file for the shop front then you have to keep the same file in the both folder i.e. `default` and `velocity`.
+Because, We are using `theme` middleware, So whenever we used the `default` theme `view` will be called from the `default` folder, and whenever we used the `velocity` theme `view` will be called from the `velocity` folder.

-    **If you don't want to do this stuff then simply remove the `theme` middleware from `shop-routes.php` and then your blade file will be called from the `shop` folder directly.**

-    In this tutorial, We are using the `theme` middleware and `velocity` theme so we have to use `velocity` folder.
-But, we are not going to create the same files for the default theme.
     :::

-    ::: tip Theme Change
+    ::: warning
-    Simply visit admin>settings>channels in Bagisto admin panel.
+    In this tutorial, We are using the `theme` middleware and `velocity` theme.
+So, It is necessary to keep files in the `velocity` folder.
+But, If we are not using the `default` theme then this is not necessary to keep the same files in the `default` folder also.
     :::

     - Inside each folder i.e. `admin` and `velocity` create a file named as `index.blade.php`.
 And add some html to it.